edwannes/creditRiskAnalysis/README.md

 Introduction
 This tutorial shows how quantum algorithms can be used for credit risk analysis.
 More precisely, how Quantum Amplitude Estimation (QAE) can be used to estimate risk measures with a quadratic speed-up over classical Monte Carlo simulation.
 The tutorial is based on the following papers:

-Quantum Risk Analysis.
-Stefan Woerner, Daniel J. Egger.
-[Woerner2019] Credit Risk Analysis using Quantum Computers.
-Egger et al. (2019) [Egger2019] A general introduction to QAE can be found in the following paper:

 Quantum Amplitude Amplification and Estimation.
 Gilles Brassard et al.
 The structure of the tutorial is as follows: